ares466/aws-notes/devops-pro/LAMBDA_SERVERLESS_APP_SERVICES.md

 **Server Side Encryption (SSE)** - SNS can be configured to encrypt data.

 **Topic Policy** - SNS supports resource policies to define access permissions for the topic.
 Using a topic policy, you can enable cross-account access.

+# EventBridge

+EventBridge is replacing CloudWatch Events for near-real time processing.
+Unlike CloudWatch Events, EventBridge can receive events from 3rd parties.

+In EventBridge, events are received by an **event bus**.
+Each account has a default bus.
+Additionally, teams can create custom buses to receive events.

+EventBridge rules match incoming events (or schedules) and route the event to one or more targets (e.g., Lambda function).